Battle of Abu Klea: Poetic tributes

 "Play up! play up! and play the game!”

 "The wreck of a square" is a severe exaggeration, and Newbolt conflated Abu Klea with other events such as the Battle of Tamai; most of the dead were Mahdists.
 Newbolt's reference to the Gatling is wrong, as the British force at Abu Klea had the American Gardner machine gun.
 The Royal Artillery unit which took part in the battle still exists today, re-numbered as 176 Battery, and has the honour title "Abu Klea", awarded in 1955 in recognition of the Victoria Cross won by Gunner Smith.
+The battle, together with that of Tamai, was also referenced in Rudyard Kiplings poem "Fuzzy-Wuzzy", voiced as a common soldiers begrudged tribute to the fighting prowess of the Beja people.
+The last lines read:

+So 'ere's ~to~ you, Fuzzy-Wuzzy, at your 'ome in the Soudan;

+You're a pore benighted 'eathen but a first-class fightin' man;